MachineLearningLifeScience/poli-docs/docs/poli-docs/using_poli/objective_repository/foldx_stability.md

 :::{note}

 If you are interested in computing both a protein's stability and it's SASA score, try `foldx_stability_and_sasa` instead!
-Just change the `name` in the `create` method below.
+Import `FoldXStabilityAndSASABlackBox` instead of `FoldXStabilityBlackBox`.

 :::